apptainer/apptainer-userdocs/signNverify.rst

 .. code::

-   $ singularity key search Trudgian
+   $ apptainer key search Trudgian

    Showing 1 results

    KEY ID    BITS  NAME/EMAIL
    12EE233B  4096  David Trudgian (demo) <david.trudgian@sylabs.io>

-   $ singularity key pull 12EE233B
+   $ apptainer key pull 12EE233B

-   1 key(s) added to keyring of trust /home/dave/.singularity/sypgp/pgp-public
+   1 key(s) added to keyring of trust /home/dave/.apptainer/sypgp/pgp-public

 But note that this only restores the *public* key (used for verifying) to your local machine and does not restore the *private* key (used for